bennettslin/yearlings_bobtail_app/playerRefactor.md

 * Selecting song when toggling play on from logue still works? (/)
 * Separate method to determine time relative to verse. (/)

+* Have player manager determine that current time has selected next verse. (/)
+* Have player manager determine that current time returned from player interval is invalid.
+Current time can only be in selected verse or next verse.

 * Ensure that updated time is compatible with verse.

 * Is there still bugginess when switching songs fast while playing?
 Yes.